wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 30 So they were confused , and surrendered the Eagle up to the Yankee.

-31 And as they came up to the city , before the Battery , which is a beautiful place to the south thereof , the thousands who were assembled there , to celebrate the Columbian Jubilee , rent the air with loud shouts of joy , whilst the roaring engines echoed to the skies.
+31 And as they came up to the city , before the Battery , which is a beautiful place to the south thereof , the thousands who were assembled there , to celebrate the Columbian Jubilee ,* rent the air with loud shouts of joy , whilst the roaring engines echoed to the skies.

+* American Independence.

 32 Thus was the lamb preserved , and the proud and cunning men of Britain outwitted with a fatted calf and a Yankee goose.